Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-There is an emerging literature that discusses online causal inference with bandits in various general settings.\footnote{Note that existing approaches to inference with bandits differ based on whether they pertain to the \textit{offline} setting, where pre-collected data is available to the analyst, or the \textit{online} setting, where data arrive sequentially, with the online literature being relatively more recent.
-Unlike online methods, offline methods are meant to be implemented \textit{ex-post}, which implies that the data collection, though done sequentially, is typically not made explicitly to facilitate inference upon its completion.
-Also, the methods are meant for retrospective application on logged data, which means that data collection does not explicitly reflect in real-time the progress made towards the inferential goal.
-This paper relates more closely to the online stream, so we discuss only papers related to online inference.} Performing causal inference with bandits is complicated by the adaptive nature of data collection, wherein future data collection depends on the data already collected.
-Although bandits possess attractive properties in finding the best arm, estimates of arm-specific expected rewards typically exhibit a bias often referred to as ``adaptive bias'' \citep{Xu:2013,Villar2015MultiarmedBM}.
-In particular, \cite{Nie2018} show that archetypal bandit algorithms such as Upper Confidence Bound (UCB) and TS compute estimates of arm-specific expected rewards that are biased downwards.
-Due to this problem, leveraging bandits for causal inference for RTB ads is complicated even in a simple case where assignment of users to ads is fully under the control of the advertiser.
-If we set up ad-exposure and no-ad-exposure as bandit arms, so that the difference in rewards between the two arms represents the causal effect of the ad, adaptive bias in estimating the respective arm-rewards contaminates this difference.
+\paragraph{Causal inference with multi-armed bandits} \quad Existing approaches to perform causal inference with MABs differ based on whether they pertain to offline settings, where pre-collected data are available to the analyst, or online settings, where data arrive sequentially, with the latter being relatively more recent.
+This paper relates more closely to the online stream, so we only discuss papers on online inference.

-Online methods to find the best arm while correcting for such adaptive bias include \cite{goldenshluger2013}, \cite{Nie2018}, and \cite{BastaniBayati2015}, who suggest data-splitting by forced-sampling of arms at prescribed times, and \cite{dimakopoulou2018estimation} and \cite{hhzwa2020}, who correct for the bias via balancing and inverse probability weighting.
-Online methods to perform frequentist statistical inference that is valid for bandits, but which avoid issues of explicitly bias-correcting estimates of arm-specific expected rewards, are presented in \cite{yrjw2017}, \cite{jj2018} and \cite{Juetal2019}.
+Performing causal inference with MABs is complicated by the adaptive nature of data collection, wherein future data collection depends on the data already collected.
+Estimates of arm-specific expected rewards with typical MABs exhibit ``adaptive bias'' \citep{Xu:2013,Villar2015MultiarmedBM}. \cite{Nie2018} showed that archetypal algorithms such as Upper Confidence Bound (UCB) and TS compute estimates of arm-specific expected rewards that are biased downwards.
+Hence, leveraging MABs for causal inference for RTB ads is hindered even when ad exposure is under the advertiser's complete control.
+If we set up ad exposure and no ad exposure as arms, so that the difference in rewards between the two arms represents the causal effect of the ad and use a typical algorithm to solve the MAB problem, adaptive bias implies that estimates of the respective arm-specific expected rewards would not yield the $ATE$ of ad exposure.